 Disallow instructs the web crawler not to index the particular URL.
 Only one disallow line is allowed for each URL.
 For example,

 Allow instructs the web crawler to index the particular URL.
-Even if the main folder is disallowed for the Google bot, you can allow the subfolder to get indexed by using allow command.
+Even if the main folder is disallowed for the Google bot, you can enable the subfolder to get indexed using the allow command.

-Crawl-delay refers to the time in milliseconds that crawlers should wait before loading and crawling page content.
+Crawl-delay refers to the millisecond time crawlers should wait before loading and crawling page content.
 For example,

 XML Sitemap calls the sitemap(s) associated with the URL.
-All the top search engines like Google, Yahoo, and Bing support that functionality.
+Top search engines like Google, Yahoo, and Bing support that functionality.

-Type in your domain name, then adds "/robots.txt" to the end of the URL.
+Type in a domain name, then adds "/robots.txt" to the end of the URL.
 For example, for the domain "abcdomain.com," the URL must be https://abcdomain.com/robots.txt.

-Robots.txt file tells the search engine which webpages of your website need to crawl and which do not.
-The XML sitemap is a file that contains all the URLs or webpages of your website.
-The sitemap indicates all the web pages on your websites that you want search engines to get crawl.
+Robots.txt file tells the search engine which web pages of your website need to crawl and which do not.
+The XML sitemap contains all your website URLs or web pages.
+The sitemap indicates all the web pages on your website that you want search engines to get crawl.